Curated OER

 Famous African Americans Mini-book

 Students develop understanding of prejudice as they study famous African Americans.
-In this African American lesson plan, students become familiar with various African Americans and the obstacles they faced and overcame.
-Students...
+For this African American lesson, students become familiar with various African Americans and the obstacles they faced and overcame.
+Students put...

 Curated OER